opencadc/storage-inventory/storage-inventory-dm/README.md

 ## should harvesting detect if site Artifact.lastModified stream is out of whack?
 - non-monotonic, except for volatile head of stack?
 - clock skew

+## known inefficiences
+- onced ratik validates artifacts up to timestamp T, fewnick continues to process the sequence of artifacts as usual (redundantly for Artifact.lastModified < T)... investigate fenwick-time-skip
+- building a redundant global inventory for N storage sites currently requires N fenwick/ratik instances that know about all the sites... investigate global-hot-spare
+- global cannot filter (on Artifact.uri) when syncing DeletedArtifactEvent, DeletedStorageLocationEvent, and StorageLocationEvent(s), so a limited global with a restrictive filter policy has to process all such events and ends up ignoring many
+- no mechanism to expunge old events from databases: DeletedArtifactEvent from all, DeletedStorageLocationEvent and StorageLocationEvent from storage sites... investigate old-event-cleanup and revisit fenwick logic to skip deleted events when starting fresh

 # storage back end implementation notes
 The cadc-storage-adapter API places requirements on the implementation: